 - Both parties’ signatures

 - Legal statements required by law

-The agreement must be written in legible writing, and you must provide a signed copy of the agreement to your client before the work commences.
+The agreement must be written in legible writing, and you must provide a signed copy to your client before the work commences.

 Can You Cancel a Home Improvement Contract?

-Depending on the situation, you can cancel a home improvement contract, but how you do so varies.
-You should include how to cancel the agreement in your written agreement, including any permissible reasons and any penalties for cancellation.
+You can cancel a home improvement contract depending on the situation, but how you do so varies.
+You should include how to cancel the agreement in your written agreement, including any permissible reasons and cancellation penalties.

 You should seek to negotiate a cancellation rather than doing so unilaterally.
 To protect your legal rights, you may wish to consult legal counsel before terminating a contract.